EarthScope/evalresp/README.md

 - Please read ChangeLog for modifications of evalresp

-- Please refer to evalresp man pages (doc/evalresp.1) for general information about evalresp and it's usage.
+- Please refer to evalresp man pages (doc/evalresp.1) for general information about evalresp and its usage.

 - To build evalresp on Unix platform:
    * Follow instructions in INSTALL.unix